 - a.
-Full name and contact details: - b.
-Nature of complaint / request and relevant details: - c.
+Full name and contact details including email address, if available; - b.
+Nature of complaint / request and relevant details; - c.
 Resolution or action requested; and - d.
-Name of ICRE's claims handling personnel that originally handled the subject concern, if applicable
+Name of ICRE's claims handling personnel that originally handled the subject concern, if applicable.